BioAcoustica/bioacousticaR/README.md

 This way, we have one annotation per id.

-The same approach can be used to make much more complicated analysis. on instance, you could replace `getDuration()` by a function that computes a power spectrum.
+The same approach can be used to make much more complicated analysis.
+For instance, you could replace `getDuration()` by a function that computes a power spectrum.

 Uploading data and pushing annotations